-Jackson Api contains a lot of functionalities to read and build json using java.
-It has very powerful data binding capabilities and provides a framework to serialize custom java objects to json string and deserialize json string back to java objects.
-Json written with jackson can contain embedded class information that helps in creating the complete object tree during deserialization.
+The java JSON Jackson is a JSON library for Java It has very powerful data binding capabilities and provides a framework to serialize custom java objects to JSON and deserialize JSON back to Java objects.
+JSON written with Jackson can contain embedded class information that helps in creating the complete object tree during deserialization.

 Java JSON Jackson – Creating JSON from JAVA